War Diary of World War One for Thursday, November 12, 1914:

 Serbia: Putnik orders retreat to river Kolubara line (entrenched since early August).

-Herzegovina: Austrians beat Montenegrins at Grahovo on border.
+Herzegovina: Austrians beat Montenegrin at Grahovo on border.

 Britain: Foreign minister Grey informs Russia that Bosporus Straits and Constantinople will be hers.